 Remember 1999?
 For those of us in online recruiting, it was the year ran an ad during the Superbowl.
 Overnight the job board went from sort-of well-known to very well known.
 Part of it was a memorable…Continue

-The HR Technology Conference serves, for our industry at least, as the debutante ball for talent technology, the annual ‘coming out’ event for dozens of new systems,…Continue
+The HR Technology Conference serves, for our industry at least, as the debutante ball for talent technology, the annual ‘coming out’ event for dozens of new systems, solutions and services jockeying for their fair share of recruiting organizations’…Continue

 On Wednesday, the big news at Talent Connect was that LinkedIn had gone mobile.
-But mobile access wasn't the only upgrade that LinkedIn's Recruiter product received, although this one received very little fanfare: recruiters who occupy a LinkedIn Recruiter seat can now post status updates directly onto…Continue
+But mobile access wasn't the only upgrade that LinkedIn's Recruiter product received, although this one received very little fanfare: recruiters who occupy a LinkedIn Recruiter seat can now post status updates directly onto the Company's Career Page.
+On its face, it makes sense.
+There's a 94%…Continue

 by Rob Kelly